gconeice/tight-vole-zk-cpu/README.md

 Hardware and OS
 =====
 Our experiments were performed over **two** AWS EC2 `m5.2xlarge` instances.
-One particular experiment was performed over **two** AWS EC `m5.8xlarge` instances because of our baseline needs more RAM.
+One particular experiment was performed over **two** AWS EC `m5.8xlarge` instances because our baseline needs more RAM.
 We used two machines to emulate ZK prover P and ZK verifier V.
 (It can also be executed over one single machine to emulate two parties via localhost.)
-We tested our code on a clean installation of `Ubuntu 22.04`, while we believe it also works on OS X and other versions of Ubuntu.
+We tested our code on a clean installation of `Ubuntu 22.04`.
+(We believe it also works on OS X and other versions of Ubuntu.)

-The detailed hardware configuration can be found on: https://aws.amazon.com/ec2/instance-types/m5/.
+The detailed hardware configuration of AWS EC2 can be found on: https://aws.amazon.com/ec2/instance-types/m5/.

 Setup Environment